chloe-fauvel/sample_code/README.md

    hashTable.h, hashTable.cpp, timer.h, timer.cpp, wordPuzzle.cpp, Makefile

-   Description: implemented a hash table under a word puzzle problem, and using a Makefile to compile
+   Description: implemented a hash table under a word puzzle problem, and using a Makefile to compile.
+Timer used to determine if hashing function is efficient enough.

    Note: was given skeleton files, so not ALL code is 100% mine